MicrosoftDocs/sdk-api/sdk-api-src/content/netioapi/nf-netioapi-convertinterfaceluidtonamew.md

-The <b>ConvertInterfaceLuidToNameW</b> function is available on Windows Vista
+The <b>ConvertInterfaceLuidToNameW</b> function is available on Windows Vistaand later.

-   and later.

 The <b>ConvertInterfaceLuidToNameW</b> function is protocol independent and works with network interfaces for both the IPv6 and IPv4 protocol.
 The <b>ConvertInterfaceLuidToNameW</b> converts a network interface LUID to a Unicode interface name.